Early Adopters: First 20 receive 20% off with 1 year technical support.

 Local Validation with Protoc: Run protoc in your CI pipelines and regression tests to catch errors before they hit the database.

-Built-in Exceptions: System-provided User and Test schemas are immutable and managed by the engine.
+Built-In Exceptions: RogueDB schemas (ex.
+User and Test) are immutable and managed by the engine.
 Do not include them in your sync.

 5. Data Integrity & Field Behavior